-Our life has to shift away from its individualistic focus toward more of our relationship with one another in the body of Christ.
+- this chapter, a Trinitarian understanding of reality has amazing explanatory power over the many alternatives that swamp us. - Our life has to shift away from its individualistic focus towards more of our relationship with one another in the body of Christ.
 Christian spirituality is the very opposite of religious showmanship or one-upmanship.
-Our relationships with one another are the only ways that our relationship to God is shown to the world.
-Over against the postmodern tendency to level cultures or exaggerate their differences,21 the Christian community affirms our different identities and cultures while celebrating our oneness in our understanding and devotion to our triune God.
-Relationships within the Christian community are therefore seen as central to spirituality rather than a peripheral and desirable option.

-Will we be perfect in this life in achieving the above?
-No!
-However, we shall persevere here in this world, waiting with a longing hope for the coming of Christ.
-Then, in union with him we, the church, will begin a never-ending journey of discovery of the mystery of the triune God.
+Our relationships with one another is the ONLY way that our relationship to God is shown to the world.
+Over against the postmodern tendency to level cultures or exaggerate their differences20, the Christian community affirms our different identities and cultures while celebrating our oneness in our understanding and devotion to our Triune God.
+Relationships within the Christian community are therefore seen as central to spirituality than a peripheral and desirable option. - Will be perfect in this life in achieving the above NO!!
+However, we shall persevere here in this world waiting with a longing hope for the coming of Christ.
+Then, in union with him we, the Church, will begin an eternal never-ending journey of discovery of the mystery of the Triune God.